Apply for the Master of Dance Studies (MDanceSt) through the Dunedin campus in 2014Apply Now

 - does not meet the criteria for the award of the degree, and should be rejected without right of submission.

-- Amendments (regulation 5)(d)(ii)) and revisions (regulation 5(d)(iii)) shall be completed by a specified date to be determined by the Dean of Physical Education.
+- Amendments (regulation 5)(d)(ii)) and revisions (regulation 5(d)(iii)) shall be completed by a specified date to be determined by the Dean of Physical Education, Sport and Exercise Sciences.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.